Impact of the COVID-19 pandemic on sports: Athletics

+The 2020 Abu Dhabi Marathon, scheduled to be held in December, was postponed until 2021.

-The 2020 Two Oceans Marathon, scheduled for 8–11 April, has been cancelled.
+The 2020 Two Oceans Marathon, scheduled for 8–11 April, was cancelled.
 The 2021 edition was also cancelled.

 The 2020 and 2021 Comrades Marathons were cancelled.

 The Atlanta Track Club originally moved the Peachtree Road Race from 4 July to 26 November, but the race was cancelled on 19 August 2020.
 Organisers then moved the PNC Atlanta 10 Miler, typically held in Atlantic Station, to Michelin Raceway in Hall County, a motorsport closed circuit within a 100 km radius of Atlanta.
 The race was renamed the PNC Atlanta 10 Miler: Extreme Hills Edition and run exclusively on the road course, pit lane, and driving school courses.

-The 2020 Three Peaks Race, originally scheduled for 25 April, has been postponed to 26 September.
+The 2020 Three Peaks Race, originally scheduled for 25 April, was postponed to 26 September.

 Australian rules football

 At the conclusion of its first round of games (played from 19 to 22 March), the 2020 AFL season was suspended until 11 June, while the finals series of the 2020 AFL Women's season was cancelled after its semi-finals were played, with no premiership awarded.
 Both the AFL Women's semi-finals and the first round of the AFL season were played in empty stadiums.
-The 2020 Australian Football International Cup, scheduled to be held between 21 July–8 August on the Sunshine Coast, was at first postponed until 2021 and then cancelled altogether.
+The 2020 Australian Football International Cup, scheduled to be held between 21 July – 8 August on the Sunshine Coast, was at first postponed until 2021 and then cancelled altogether.

 The annual Australian Football Hall of Fame induction event was instead held over four nights as a series of television shows with pre-recorded vision and interviews with the inductees.
-The AFL Women's best and fairest awards were also changed to be a television only event, with the players being live streamed from their homes.
+The AFL Women's best and fairest awards were also changed to be a television-only event, with the players being livestreamed from their homes.

 At levels below the fully professional AFL, most leagues either cancelled their entire season or significantly delayed their start.
 Player payments were cut to zero in the South Australian National Football League.

-The 2020 AFL season later resumed, however many games, particularly in the early rounds, were played without crowds.
+The 2020 AFL season later resumed; however, many games, particularly in the early rounds, were played without crowds (or significantly restricted crowds).
 The league also reduced playing time by 20%, to four 16-minute quarters instead of 20-minute quarters.
-Other smaller changes have also been added due to the pandemic.
+Other smaller changes were also added due to the pandemic.

 On 28 June, officials in the state of Queensland announced a travel ban to and from the state of Victoria.
 The AFL then relocated all games scheduled for Victoria to other states for that week and the following week.
 Then, on 15 July, the AFL announced that all teams based in Victoria would relocate to either Queensland or Western Australia for the rest of the season.
 This came due to Victoria ordering a six-week lockdown to deal with a surge in cases.